kestra-io/blueprints/README.md

 ## Contributing Tips

+1. Make sure your flow id uses url-style-hyphen-case-notation.
+2. Make your flow id as long and descriptive as possible.
-Make sure that the file name matches the namespace and flow id of your blueprint.
+3. Make sure that the file name matches the flow id of your blueprint.